 West Cornwall · TR20

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Long Rock, that work is shaped by the place itself — Long Rock is a coastal village on Mounts Bay between Penzance and Marazion, much expanded by twentieth-century development along the A30 and railway corridor, with a building stock that leans toward 1930s seafront bungalows and post-war estates.
+A Long Rock brief starts on the street, not the screen — Long Rock is a coastal village on Mounts Bay between Penzance and Marazion, much expanded by twentieth-century development along the A30 and railway corridor, with a building stock that leans toward post-war estates and converted railway-era buildings.

 • Coastal exposure zone